-The DS100DF410 is four channel retimers with integrated signal conditioning.
-Each channel can independently lock to 10.3125 Gbps data rate to support 10GbE.
-The device includes a fully adaptive Continuous-Time Linear Equalizer (CTLE), Clock and Data Recovery (CDR) and transmit De-Emphasis (DE) driver.
-The DS100DF410 also includes a self calibrating 5-tap Decision Feedback Equalizer (DFE) to enable data transmission over long, lossy and crosstalk-impaired highspeed serial links to achieve BER $< 1 \times 10^{-15}$.
+The DS100RT410 is a four-channel retimer with integrated signal conditioning.
+Each channel can independently lock to 10.3125-Gbps data rate to support 10 GbE.
+The device includes a fully adaptive continuous-time linear equalizer (CTLE), clock and data recovery (CDR) and a transmit de-emphasis (DE) driver to enable data transmission over long, lossy and crosstalk-impaired highspeed serial links to achieve BER $< 1 \times 10^{-15}$.
+For channels with a high amount of crosstalk, the DS100DF410 should be used because it has self-calibrating 5-tap decisionfeedback equalizer (DFE).

-The programmable settings can be applied easily using the SMBus (I2C) interface, or they can be loaded via an external EEPROM.
+The programmable settings can be applied easily using the SMBus (I2C) interface, or they can be loaded through an external EEPROM.
 An on-chip eye monitor and a PRBS generator allow real-time measurement of high-speed serial data for system bring-up or field tuning.
-Flow-through pinout and single power supply make the DS100DF410 easy to use.
+Flow-through pinout and single power supply make the DS100RT410 easy to use.